jefflai0412/esp32_config_tool/README.md

 # ESP32 Config Tool
-This a UI tool to send http request to write serial number into ESP32 mcus.
+## Description
+By using this tool, you can efficiently send http request to your esp32 device.

+## How to use